mapbender/mapbender-documentation/en/documentation_howto.rst

 The Mapbender Quickstart is a tutorial to get to know Mapbender.
 It is used on OSGeo-Live too http://live.osgeo.org.

 If you want to add a new lesson to the Quickstart:
- * add the subject of you lesson at the beginning of the document (This Quick Start describes how to: ...)
+ * add the subject of your lesson at the beginning of the document (This Quick Start describes how to: ...)
  * add the new lesson to the document and provide a screenshot if this makes sense
  * images are stored in the ../../../figures-directory